yoke2/ISA-SLS-IS1FT-GRP-A22G-FoodAndWorkoutRecommender/README.md

 #### Offline installation and running steps
 1. Run `conda create -n slsca2 python=3.7`
 2. Run `conda activate slsca2`
-3. Navigate to Team6 folder in commandline
+3. Navigate to repository folder in commandline
 4. pip install -r requirements.txt
 5. Open the NotebooksAndData folder in commandline and type `jupyter notebook` to run the notebooks